digital-land/digital-land.info/application/templates/pages/guidance/how-to-provide-data.md

 Step 1: Prepare your data
 -------------------------------------

-The data needed for the Digital Planning Services are:
+The data needed for the Digital Planning Services such as [RIPA](https://www.ripa.digital) are:

 -   [Conservation area data](specifications/conservation-area)
 -   [Listed building data](specifications/listed-building)
 -   [Article 4 direction data](specifications/article-4-direction)
 -   [Tree preservation order data](specifications/tree-preservation-order)

 You may need to create more than one set of data for each subject.
-Guidance on what to include is in the [data specifications guidance](specifications/).
+You'll find what to include in the [data specifications guidance](specifications/).

-You can present this data using different formats.
-We will accept data supplied as:
+We will accept data supplied as either:

 -   CSV
 -   GeoJSON